 Cooperate with the Yale University

 The Centre for the Cultural Sociology of Migration at Masaryk University is affiliated with the Centre for Cultural Sociology at Yale University.
-Often, the universities share knowledge and even the tutors or cooperate on research.
+The universities often share knowledge and even tutors or cooperate on research.

 It is not a part of the study program.
 However, students are encouraged to seek out internships with one of the research groups or potential employers in Brno.

-Graduates of Cultural Sociology study program, beside performing analytical skills as members of project-based teams, are able to perform independent interpretive and analytical work, including the preparation of new projects.
-After accumulating work experience graduates of cultural sociology will be able to work also as team leaders.
+Graduates of Cultural Sociology study programme, besides performing analytical skills as members of project-based teams, are able to perform independent interpretive and analytical work, including the preparation of new projects.
+After accumulating work experience, graduates of Cultural Sociology will be able to work also as team leaders.

-Graduates are able to work in the private/public sector in fields such as cultural marketing, media and creative industries, regional and urban planning, international organizations, government and nongovernmental agencies.
+Graduates are able to work in the private/public sector in fields such as cultural marketing, media and creative industries, regional and urban planning, international organisations, governmental, and non-governmental agencies.

 Criteria for evaluation

-The admission committee reviews the materials and evaluates them (maximum 100 points, passing level is 60).
-Video interviews are arranged to evaluate applicant motivation and English-language knowledge.
+The admission committee reviews the materials and evaluates them (maximum 100 points, the passing level is 60).
+Video interviews are arranged to evaluate applicant motivation and English language proficiency.